klemetsson/stratux-zero/README.md

 - Add a third power switch position that would start the unit whenever there is external power.
 Good for when having the unit installed in the aircraft.
   This can be done by implementing a voltage divider that can be sampled by the MCU.
-- Add pin header for a fan that can be controlled from GPIO4.
+- Add pin header, MOSFET and diode for a fan that can be controlled from GPIO4.

 ### Power management

 ![Power management diagram](docs/images/stratux-zero-power-management.png)

-There is a DC/DC regulator that takes power from the battery or external USB-C and outputs the main 5 V supply.
-This 5 V powers the Raspberry Pi through the GPIO header and provides power to the two USB A connectors.
+There is a DC/DC regulator that take power from the battery or an external USB-C and output the main 5 V supply.
+This 5 V powers the Raspberry Pi through the GPIO header and powers to the two USB A connectors.

 From the 5 V, a 3.3 V and 1.8 V is created to power various circuitry.